Past Projects

-We are proud to have founded a number of organizations and programs that continue to serve the community, and to have supported many more.
-Several of our past signature projects are summarized below, followed by a full list of all of the Maine organizations the JLP has supported with volunteer hours and funding throughout our history.
+We are proud to have founded a number of organizations and programs that continue to serve the Greater Portland community, and to have supported many more over the years.
+Some of our past signature projects are highlighted below, followed by a complete list of Maine organizations the JLP has supported through its funding and volunteer hours since our nonprofit organization began in 1922.

 Occupational Therapy Unit at Children’s Hospital and at Maine General Hospital

-Following the Junior League of Portland’s formation in 1922, its members sponsored two workers in the newly created Occupational Therapy Unit.
+Following the Junior League of Portland’s formation in 1922, its members sponsored the salaries of two workers in the newly created Occupational Therapy Unit.

 Children’s Theater

-Founded in 1923 by the JLP, the Children’s Theater of Maine (formerly the Children’s Theatre of Portland) is the oldest continuously operating children’s theatre in the United States.
+Founded in 1923 by the JLP, the Children’s Theatre of Maine (formerly the Children’s Theatre of Portland) is the oldest continuously operating children’s theatre in the United States.
 Throughout the 1930s the JLP supported its annual expansion, leading to the establishment of a permanent venue.
-In 1943, the Children’s Theater was incorporated with financial support coming from the Junior League of Portland’s thrift shop (then known as the Salvage Shop) income.
+In 1943, the Children’s Theater was incorporated with financial support from the JLP's thrift shop (known at that time as the Salvage Shop).

 Children’s Museum of Maine